Generic name: trastuzumab [ tras-TOO-zoo-mab ]

-Brand name: Herceptin, Herzuma, Kanjinti, Ogivri, Ontruzant, Trazimera
+Brand names: Herceptin, Herzuma, Kanjinti, Ogivri, Ontruzant, Trazimera

 What is Kanjinti?